McKee Covered Bridge in Southern Oregon

 The rustic, well-known covered bridge spanning the Applegate River, just eight miles from the California border, was built in 1917 by contractor Jason Hartman and his son Wesley on land donated by Aldelbert "Deb" McKee.

+The bridge was used from 1917 to 1956, originally serving the mining and logging traffic.
+In 1956, the bridge was declared unsafe for vehicular traffic.
 The combined efforts, in 1965, of the Talisman Lodge, Knights of Pythias, Upper Applegate Grange, and the Jackson County Court restored the roof, thereby keeping the aging structure open for pedestrian use.

 Little upkeep followed, and by the early 1980s County officials were worried about the strength of the bridge.

-During the summer of 1985, more than $40,000 in labor and materials were dedicated to repair the bridge and keep it open for pedestrians.
+more than $40,000 in labor and materials were dedicated to repair the bridge and keep it open for pedestrians.
 Jackson County officials then announced that future County investment in the bridge would be impractical, and has looked to private efforts for ongoing preservation of the McKee span.

 The McKee Committee was formed in January 1989 with the goal of raising $25,000 for preservation and maintenance of the span.
 By mid summer, a major portion of the funds, or volunteer labor, had been generated.
 Included in the final fund-raising was the sale of memorabilia and the production of an historic quilt featuring a bridge motif.